ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R2.2.** RPP SHOULD use the best common practices for designing HTTP based applications, described in [@!BCP56].
 There MUST be a clear justification when deviating from this.

-**R2.3.** Consistent, predictable and meaningful URL structures MUST be used for for identifying, accessing object resources and enable request routing.
+**R2.3.** Consistent, predictable and meaningful URL structures MUST be used for identifying, accessing object resources and enable request routing.

 **R2.4.**  RPP MUST use the existing HTTP status codes and MUST define application level status codes and map these to HTTP status codes.
 RPP MUST NOT redefine existing HTTP status code semantics and when overloading (generic) HTTP status codes with multiple RPP status codes, the provided RPP status code MUST be used by the client to determine the exact nature of the problem.